 We are equally proud to stand as a beacon of academic freedom and institutional autonomy.
 As a community of faculty, students and staff, we believe passionately in the power of knowledge to solve society’s most pressing problems.

-CEU’s new strategic plan commits the University to strengthen our masters’ and doctoral teaching, to develop a new portfolio of undergraduate programs, to build on our success as a research institution and, most exciting of all, to work with the Open Society Foundation to develop a network of universities like ourselves devoted to furthering the open society mission.
+CEU’s strategic plan commits the University to strengthen our masters’ and doctoral teaching, to develop a new portfolio of undergraduate programs, to build on our success as a research institution and, most exciting of all, to work with the Open Society Foundation to develop OSUN, a network of universities like ourselves devoted to furthering the open society mission.

 Our founder, the philanthropist George Soros, demonstrated uncommon vision in providing the resources that enable us to accomplish our mission.
 Now it is up to the CEU community: its dedicated staff, world-class teachers, and adventurous alumni, to grow our resources, to manage them prudently and invest them in projects that further our mission.
 We want to enlarge our community of support, to reach out to philanthropists, foundations, corporations and other private donors who share our dedication to education for free minds and free spirits.